• Skip to primary navigation

 • Double Cream - Also known as heavy cream.
 You can substitute it with whipping cream.

-This iconic cake takes a bit of time and preparation.
+This iconic honey cake recipe takes a bit of time and preparation.
 And it is not the easiest recipe here on this blog.
 Therefore, make sure you are diligent with the measurement and follow the steps exactly.
-To achieve the best results, you need to follow a few simple steps:

-Prepare The Honey Cake Dough
+Prepare the Honey Cake Dough

 Preheat the oven to 200° C (390° F).
 Place the honey, sugar, and butter in a large saucepan on low heat.